Difference-in-Differences with Compositional Changes: Introduction

 We begin our analysis by showing that one can identify the ATT in DiD setups without invoking the no-compositional changes assumption.
-We derive the efficient influence function and the semiparametric efficiency bound for the ATT in this scenario.
-We then form generic nonparametric estimators built on the efficient influence function that can achieve the semiparametric efficient bound under mild smoothness conditions, a rate doubly-robust (DR) property \citep{Smucler2019}.
+In this scenario, we derive the efficient influence function (EIF) and the semiparametric efficiency bound for the ATT.
+We then form generic nonparametric estimators built on the EIF that can achieve the semiparametric efficient bound under mild smoothness conditions, a rate doubly robust (DR) property \citep{Smucler2019}.
+Heuristically, this rate DR property allows for a trade-off between the rate of convergence of the two nuisance estimators.
+It implies that nonparametric DiD estimators for the ATT based on the EIF are $\sqrt{n}$-consistent and asymptotically normal even if one of the outcome regression or generalized propensity score functions is very complex so long as the other is simple enough; this is weaker then requiring that the estimators for \textit{both} nuisance functions converge sufficiently fast.
 These results are general and do not rely on a specific choice of estimators for nuisance functions.
 Nonetheless, they do not help us with practical inference procedures.
 For that, we use a local polynomial estimator for the outcome-regressions models and the local multinomial logit regression to estimate the generalized propensity score, the latter of which is fairly new in the DiD literature.
-Importantly, our nonparametric estimators can accommodate both discrete and continuous covariates, and all tuning parameters are selected in a data-driven way via cross-validation.\footnote{As a side contribution of this paper, we provide a new result on the uniform expansion of the local (multinomial) logit estimators, which accommodates both continuous and discrete variables.
-This result may be of independent interest.} Finally, we show that the estimand proposed by \citet{Sant2020doubly} is no longer DR in this DiD setup with compositional changes.
+Importantly, our nonparametric estimators can accommodate both discrete and continuous covariates,\footnote{As a side contribution of this paper, we provide a new result on the uniform expansion of the local (multinomial) logit estimators, which accommodates both continuous and discrete variables.
+This result may be of independent interest.} and all tuning parameters are selected in a data-driven way via cross-validation.\footnote{Bandwidths are selected independently for each set of nuisance functions instead of directly for the ATT estimator.
+Nonetheless, the second-step asymptotic results remain unaffected, as the double-robust rate property of our proposed estimator ensures that using optimal bandwidths for each nuisance function still enables valid inference on the ATT estimator.} Finally, we show that the estimtor proposed by \citet{Sant2020doubly} is no longer DR in this DiD setup with compositional changes.
 In fact, we show that even when all nuisance functions are correctly specified, the \citet{Sant2020doubly}'s DR DiD estimand does not identify the ATT in this general setup.
-Overall, this first set of results highlights what is ``the best'' that one can do in DiD setups with compositional changes.
+Overall, this first set of results highlights ``the best'' one can do in DiD setups with compositional changes.